mrlifelesss/Bursa_NLQ/README.md

 Full-stack project for the TASE natural-language query experience.
 The repo bundles a Vite/React frontend and the FastAPI service that powers NLQ parsing, company/report suggestions, and DynamoDB lookups.

 ## Structure
-- `nlq-for-tase-announcements/` – customer-facing React app built with Vite.
+- `nlq-for-tase-announcements/` â€“ customer-facing React app built with Vite.
-- `server.py` – FastAPI entry point that exposes `/announcements`, `/company-suggestions`, and related endpoints.
+- `server.py` â€“ FastAPI entry point that exposes `/announcements`, `/company-suggestions`, and related endpoints.
-- `nlq_parser_v5/` – reusable NLQ parsing engine and data files (aliases, prompts, etc.) shared by the backend.
+- `nlq_parser_v5/` â€“ reusable NLQ parsing engine and data files (aliases, prompts, etc.) shared by the backend.
-- `requirements.txt` – Python dependencies for the server plus parser package.
+- `requirements.txt` â€“ Python dependencies for the server plus parser package.
-- `amplify.yml` – default build specification for AWS Amplify static hosting.
+- `amplify.yml` â€“ default build specification for AWS Amplify static hosting.

 ## Prerequisites
 - Node.js 20.x (or 18.x LTS) and npm.